Aladdin (1992 Disney film): Live-action adaptation

 On July 15, 2015, the studio announced the development of a live-action comedy adventure prequel called Genies.
 The film was being written by Mark Swift and Damian Shannon, while Tripp Vinson was on board to produce via his Vinson Films banner.
 It was intended to serve as a lead to the live-action Aladdin film.
 On November 8, Disney revealed that it had originally planned to use Robin Williams's unused lines from the 1991–92 recording sessions for the film, but that his will prohibited the studio from using his likeness for 25 years after his death in 2014.

 In October 2016, it was reported that Disney was developing a live-action adaptation of Aladdin, with Guy Ritchie signed to direct the film.
-John August wrote the script, which retains the musical elements of the original film, while Dan Lin is attached as producer.
+John August wrote the script, which retains the musical elements of the original film, while Dan Lin was attached as producer.
 Lin revealed that they were looking for a diverse cast.
 In April 2017, Will Smith entered talks to play the Genie.
 Alan Menken said that filming was slated to begin in August 2017.

 Production had originally been scheduled to begin in July, but was delayed due to Disney having trouble finding the right people to play Aladdin and Jasmine.
 British actress Naomi Scott and Indian actress Tara Sutaria were being considered to play Jasmine.
 For the role of Aladdin, British actors Riz Ahmed and Dev Patel were initially considered, but it was decided that a newcomer should be cast in the role.
 In July 2017, it was announced that Egyptian-Canadian actor Mena Massoud had been cast as Aladdin, Scott as Jasmine, and Smith as the Genie.
 At the 2017 D23 Expo, Menken announced that he would be cowriting new songs for the film with Academy Award winners Pasek and Paul, while Vanessa Taylor would rewrite the script.

 In August 2017, Marwan Kenzari, Nasim Pedrad and Numan Acar joined the cast as Jafar, Dalia and Hakim, respectively.
 The following month, Billy Magnussen and Navid Negahban were cast as Prince Anders and the Sultan, respectively.
 Filming began September 6, 2017, at Longcross Studios and concluded January 24, 2018.
 The film was released May 24, 2019.